AnezkaJaneckova/english-for-designers/06-clarity-first/thesis-outline.md

 **Tone:**

 ### Outline ###
 1. Have an interview with a client.
-Find out his main idea and purpose of his business, how and why he founded the Malý Janek brand and its history.
+Find out his main idea and purpose of his business, how and why he founded the Malý Janek brand and his history.

 2. Find a new concept and strategy that will be different from the competition.
 (Brand building.)